Easy Homemade Bird Feeder Craft

-Here’s a fun activity to do with the kids this summer!
-Make gelatin bird feeders to hang outside.
-The kids can take notes on the different birds in your area who come to feed on them!
+For a fun activity to do with the kids this summer, make gelatin bird feeders to hang outside.
+The kids can take notes on the different birds in your area that come to feed on them!

-These can be made out of birdseed and peanut butter, karo syrup, or unflavored gelatin.
+These can be made out of birdseed and peanut butter, corn syrup, or unflavored gelatin.
 We chose gelatin to minimize the attraction to insects in our area.

 ½ c. boiling water